ellenpham/API-Webserver-LocalTourBooking/docs/tasks_tracking.md

 ### Subtasks of Code Writing and Testing

 - Write an outline of file arrangements in the source code
-- Initial environment setup includes creating virtual environment, app initialization and configuration,installation of required dependencies, creating PostgresSQL database and creating Git repository.
+- Initial environment setup includes creating virtual environment, app initialization and configuration,installation of required dependencies, creating PostgresSQL database and creating Git repository
 - Test the landing page
 - Make sure each feature is created off a different feature branch, merge the feature branch to main branch each time one feature is done.
-- Create models and schemas, CLI commands and controllers for routes.
+- Create models and schemas, CLI commands and controllers for routes
-- Perform API test with Insomnia every time a route is created.
+- Perform API test with Insomnia every time a route is created
-- Implement data validation and error handling in all possible scenarios.
+- Implement data validation and error handling in all possible scenarios
-- Implement authorization on relevant routes based on functionality requirements.
+- Implement authorization on relevant routes based on functionality requirements
-- Perform test throughout the development process.
+- Perform test throughout the development process
+- Code comments are added along the way
-- API endpoints are being documented alongside with code writing and testing
+- API endpoints (R5) are being documented alongside with code writing and testing

 See the below screenshots of tasks tracking on Trello for Phase 2 (Day 6 to Day 10):